yashingle1207/matlab-digit-classifier-CNN-pruning/docs/diagnostic_state_machine_concept.md

 Enter a conservative fallback state if model loading fails, memory checks fail, confidence remains too low, or the system detects an unsafe runtime condition.

-## Future Work Needed

-To turn this concept into completed work, the project would need:

-- Actual embedded firmware implementation.
-- Defined confidence thresholds.
-- Error-handling behavior for each transition.
-- Hardware-specific memory and timing checks.
-- A test plan for normal and fault-state behavior.
-- Optional Simulink modeling only if a real model-based design workflow is added later.